 The following guidelines address salaries and fringe benefits of administrative and clerical staff and are based on the Uniform Guidance, 2 CFR §200.413.

 The salaries of administrative and clerical staff should normally be treated as indirect (F&A) costs.
-In order to be able to direct charge administrative and clerical salaries, Federal agencies require that all four of the following conditions must be met:
+To be able to direct charge administrative and clerical salaries, federal agencies require that all four of the following conditions must be met:

-(3) Such costs are explicitly included in the budget or have the prior written approval of the Federal awarding agency; and
+3. Such costs are explicitly included in the budget or have the prior written approval of the federal awarding agency.

 Responsibility for Compliance